 Criminal Justice System - SS05800 - .5 credits, one quarter course, unleveled.
 Open to grades 10, 11 and 12.
-This is an introductory course to the Criminal Justice System in the United States.
-The course will include speakers from various fields in Criminal Justice, class discussion regarding current events, field simulations and class notes.
-Topics will include, but are not limited to: federal and state systems, victims of crime, the Juvenile Justice System, debate on the death sentence, serial killers and profiling, and law enforcement.
+This is a nine-week elective course open to students in 10th, 11th, and 12th grade that will introduce students to the Criminal Justice System in the United States.
+The course will cover issues and controversies dealing with crime, justice, law enforcement, prison, and other factors dealing with the criminal justice system.
+Students will be expected to discuss and debate these issues and be able to connect them to current events.
+Topics will include, but are not limited to: theories of justice, types of crimes, the juvenile justice system, serial killers and profiling, criminal rights, and the trial process.